PERKS: a Locality-Optimized Execution Model for Iterative Memory-bound GPU Applications: Conclusion

 \section{Conclusion}

-We propose a persistent kernel execution scheme for iterative GPU applications.
-We enhance performance by moving the time loop to the kernel and caching the intermediate output of each time step.
-We show notable performance improvement for iterative 2D/3D stencils and a conjugate gradient solver for both V100 and A100 over highly optimized baselines.
-We further report notably high speedups in small domain/problem sizes, which is beneficial in strong scaling cases.
+We propose a persistent kernel execution \revision{model} for iterative applications.
+We enhance performance by moving the time loop to the kernel and cache the intermediate output of each time step \revision{with unused on-chip resources}.
+We show a notable performance improvement for iterative 2D/3D stencils and a conjugate gradient solver for both V100 and A100 over highly optimized baselines.